-Administrative review is an evaluation of the report and/or supporting documentation for consistency with laboratory policies and for editorial correctness.
+Administrative review is an evaluation of the report and supporting documentation for consistency with laboratory policies and for editorial correctness.

-Analyst (or equivalent role, position, or title as designated by the Laboratory Director) is an employee that has successfully completed the laboratory's training requirements for database, known or casework reference sample analysis, passed a competency test, and has entered into a proficiency testing program according to these Standards.
-This individual conducts and/or directs the analysis of database, known or casework reference samples and interprets the resulting data from these samples.
+Analyst (or equivalent role, position, or title as designated by the Laboratory Director) is an employee that has successfully completed the laboratory's training requirements for casework sample analysis, passed a competency test, and has entered into a proficiency testing program according to these Standards.
+This individual conducts and/or directs the analysis of forensic samples interprets data and reaches conclusions.